Rat care guide

 Fairy Mushroom Rat Cage Accessory Kit | Hide, Shelves & Foraging Cups

-A clear first route when you want a matching hide, shelves and foraging points.
+A clear first guide when you want a matching hide, shelves and foraging points.

 Hide plus perch